artisin/teFlow/README.md

 ```

 ##### Fn.
 List
-The basic concept here is each function will be called and then the return of the called function is passed onto the next function.
+The basic concept is each function will be called and then the return of the called will pass those arguments onto the next function via `apply`.
 ```js
 var one = function () {
   return 1;